 Attorneys are all too familiar with insurance adjusters.
 However, before I became a lawyer I had little understanding of what an adjuster was, or how they got their name.
 Therefore, I wrote this article to help people who have been injured in a car accident in Columbia, Orangeburg, and other cities across South Carolina understand the role an adjuster plays in a case so that you can make informed decisions before talking with them or signing any forms.

 What Does an Insurance Adjuster Do?

 An insurance adjuster is the person who decides how much money to offer you.
 Because insurance companies maximize profit by paying out minimum amounts on claims, the adjuster’s job – from the start – is to make sure you get compensated as little as possible.
 If you have ever spoken to an adjuster, they may have used a kind tone.
 They might have said they were going to help you.
 They may have even told you not to get a lawyer because the attorney would only take your money.
-In my experience, all of those statements are lies.
+In my experience, all of those statements are not true.
 The insurance adjuster is not your advocate.
 Furthermore, the main reason they do not want you to hire a lawyer is because represented people generally receive considerably more money than unrepresented people.
 In fact, in a survey from Nolo.com, respondents who hired a lawyer walked away with an average of $77,600 in compensation, compared to an average of $17,600 for those who handled their own claim.

 If you want a glimpse into the mind of an adjuster, consider the following story: